agb32/cosmadoc/docs/source/contact.md

 ## Face to Face queries

-We are available for drop-in sessions with coffee and biscuits between 10:30-11am on Tuesdays, meeting on the top floor of the Ogden Centre West building.
-Please join us.

-Alternatively, feel free to drop in to our offices at other times.
+Feel free to drop in to our offices at other times.
 Current room locations can be found at the bottom of the [ICC staff information pages](https://icc.dur.ac.uk/index.php?content=Staff/Staff).

 ## COSMA support staff